namacha/python-magichue/README.md

 light.on = False
 ```

-Another features are in development.
+Other features are in development.